 Being an Independent Publisher

 In 2013 I formed a small publishing company called Woodland Park Press LLC.
-I’d been told (while still in Baltimore) that a publisher was interested in what will be my second book (The Balance), but that I needed to cut it down to 90 thousand words, or less, since it was a Young Adult fiction.
-At the time I’d already reduced its word count from 150 thousand to 135 thousand (still very big).
-I knew it was too long, but couldn’t see a way to cut that much out without stealing the very soul of the book.
+I'd been told (while still in Baltimore) that a publisher was interested in what will be my second book (The Balance), but that I needed to cut it down to 90 thousand words, or less, since it was a Young Adult fiction.
+At the time I'd already reduced its word count from 150 thousand to 135 thousand (still very big).
+I knew it was too long, but couldn't see a way to cut that much out without stealing the very soul of the book.
 So I made a decision: I would publish it myself, even if I never sold anything.
-But getting started in publishing is a fairly daunting task, so I decided to publish the second book I’d written first: The Boy Who Ran.
-This is a Middle Grade novel, about the length of a novella for adults, and that would make it easier to learn the whole process of going through editing, design, proofreading, and publishing.
-The ‘Boy’ is a kind of niche book—not really a mainstream story.
-It would be hard to get a lot of readers, but trying to market this misfit story would let me learn even more.
+But getting started in publishing is a fairly daunting task, so I decided to publish the second book I'd written first: The Boy Who Ran.
+This is a Middle Grade novel, about the length of a novella for adults.
+I though it would be easier to learn the whole process of going through editing, design, proofreading, and publishing with a shorter work (just under 39 thousand words).
+The 'Boy' is a kind of niche book—not really a mainstream story.
+It would be hard to get a lot of readers, but trying to market this misfit story might let me learn even more.

-If you’re looking for money, don’t try to be an author—your chances of making a lot of money (or any money) seem to be about as good as buying lottery tickets.
+If you're looking for money, don't try to be an author—your chances of making a lot of money (or any money at all) seem to be about as good as buying lottery tickets.
 There are 1 or 2 million books published every year right now, and only a handful make a lot of money.
 Only about 1% of them sell even 1000 copies, and (for the Boy) just breaking even would take 10-times than many (mostly because of advertising costs).
-As of the writing of this note, The Boy Who Ran has sold somewhere between 250 and 300 copies.
-Thankfully, I did this because it’s what I wanted to do.
-I’ve had good reviews and some nice notes from readers—which I always appreciate.
+As of the writing of this note, The Boy Who Ran has sold somewhere around 500 copies.
+Thankfully, I do this because it's what I want to do and I don't need it to live.
+I've had good reviews and some nice notes from readers—which I always appreciate.